demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 The following is an example of the flow when adding a field to work with the ILM content pack.
 This does not presume to cover all possible scenarios.

-1.  *Add an incident field*
+1. Add an incident field.
     1. Navigate to Settings -> Advanced -> Fields and click *New Field*.
-    2. Enter the name for the field and click the *Attributes* tab.
+    1. Enter the name for the field and click the *Attributes* tab.
     1. Clear the *Add to all incident types* checkbox.
     1. In the *Add to incident types* drop-down, select the following:
 	    - IAM - Sync User